Centre for Economic Performance

 (FEEM Award Winner 2013)

 Abstract: How does parental income uncertainty affect child labour and human capital investments in village economies?
-Theoretically the relationship between income uncertainty and human capital is ambiguous: on the one hand a precautionary response reduces investments in human capital and increase child labour; on the other hand a portfolio motive increases investments in human capital as households attempt to diversify their income streams.
-Consistent, with the precautionary channel I estimate that an increase in uncertainty at the time of the survey is associated with an increase in the number of hours children spend working on the farm, while reducing the time spent accumulating human capital.
-However, this response is not significant enough to affect enrolment in school indicating that households value educational investments.
-Consistent with this hypothesis I find that there is no effect of uncertainty on educational enrollment during the early stages of the life cycle when the portfolio response is weakest; however, I find that as children grow older the returns to education, and consequently diversification, increase strengtheing the portfolio motive and consequently increasing in the likelihood the children attend school.
+Theoretically the relationship between income uncertainty and human capital is ambiguous: on the one hand a precautionary response could reduce investments in human capital; on the other hand a portfolio motive could increase investments in human capital as households attempt to diversify their income streams.
+Using child-level panel data from rural Ethiopia I estimate the effects of parental income uncertainty —proxied by climate variability, after controlling for contemporaneous and historical shocks — on child labour and educational outcomes.
+Interestingly, I find that an increase in uncertainty at the time of the survey is associated with a reduction in the number of hours children spend working on the farm and an increase in the number of hours spent studying at home, suggesting that parents invest more in human capital in response to an increase in uncertainty.
+Consistent with such a response I find that an increase in parental income uncertainty is also associated with an increase in the likelihood that a child attends school and an increase in the number of grades achieved.
+However, consistent with the precautionary motive I estimate that an increase in parental income uncertainty during the early stages of a child’s life cycle — when the portfolio response is weakest — is associated with a reduction in the likelihood that the child attends school.
+This relationship weakens and reverses as the child grows older and the returns to education, and consequently diversification, increase.